ni/nimi-python/docs/nidcpower/class.rst

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.

              This property returns -1 when the :py:attr:`nidcpower.Session.power_allocation_mode` property is set to :py:data:`~nidcpower.PowerAllocationMode.DISABLED`.